pledenmat/Prior-beliefs/README.md

 coefficients.
 27 is exactly what a three-way interaction with another 3-level factor would need - almost certainly one of the `fitFC`/`fitMA`/ `fitSI` postcheck models further down, not `fit3`.
 Needs investigation on whether this is important or can be cut from analysis.

+**`BehaviouralDataAnalysis_Exp{1,2}.R` F values do not match manuscript.** Looks like ANOVAs on mixed models were done by using lmerTest::anova(), instead of car:Anova(type="III") currently reported in the scripts.
+Needs further investigation to confirm.